1core-dev/concurrency-patterns/pipelining/README.md

 # Cupcake Factory Pipeline in Go

-This project demonstrates a classic **pipeline pattern** implemented in Go, modeling a cupcake factory assembly line.
+This code demonstrates a classic **pipeline pattern** implemented in Go, modeling a cupcake factory assembly line.
 It illustrates how breaking down a problem into dependent stages—where each task depends on the completion of the previous one—can be efficiently managed using concurrent pipelines and Go’s goroutines and channels.